The Forever Museum: The Untitled _5

-References a shipping create and is fabricated from wood, bubble wrap and cast resin.
+This piece references a shipping crate and is fabricated from wood, bubble wrap and cast resin.
 It explores the use of water as a conduit to enhance security and international trade.
 In his practice, labyrinths are used as both anti-navigation symbol and target emblem.

-Questions whether or not Franklin’s famous essay on the similarities between this nation and rattlesnakes has continued to be veritable.
-Displaying a 25ft coiled resin python, perched to keep an eye on visitors, Chuke presents a new allegory for America’s strategy for self-preservation.
+This work questions whether or not Franklin’s famous essay on the similarities between this nation and rattlesnakes has continued to be veritable.
+Displaying a 25 foot coiled resin python, perched to keep an eye on visitors, Chuke presents a new allegory for America’s strategy for self-preservation.

 A work created by cutting directly into the wall of the gallery.
 A reference to the end of the Vietnam era and a gateway into an imperial expansion, it carries the imagery of a cathedral window or a gateway into a void.
 It is a solid space, void space, and non-space.